kuzzleio/kuzzle/doc/2/guides/introduction/general-purpose-backend/index.md

 Kuzzle is a backend designed to **scale horizontally to millions of users**.

-With its integrated [masterless cluster mode](/core/2/guides/advanced/cluster-scalability), it allows hot-starting new application instances to handle the load.
+With its integrated [masterless cluster mode](/core/2/guides/advanced/cluster-scalability), it allows hot-starting new application instances to handle any additionnal load.

 In addition to allowing scalability, the cluster mode **offers high availability to reach 99.99% uptime** for your application.

-So it is possible to start your application by deploying it on a single server and then deploy the same code on several servers on the day when there is a need to handle a higher load.
+It is also possible to start your application by deploying it on a single server and then deploy the same code on several servers whenever there is a need to handle a heavier load.

 ## Get Started !